Image

 The Public Administration and Public Policy Seminar (PAPP)

-The Department of Political Science holds regular series of PAPP Seminars.
+The Department of Political Science holds a regular series of PAPP Seminars.
 The seminars are given by the Department’s own staff as well as invited guests.

-For more information, please see the calendar on our website.
+For more information, please see the calendar on our website

 The latest publications